zyx850525/WWW5.5/badminton_tribe/README.md

 <img src="./frontend_screenshot/admin_panel.png" style="width: 60%;" />

 ### 6.7 Fund Claim (Claim)
+Scheduling `finalizeSettlement` to finalize the settlement.
 After settlement is complete, refunds/payments are finalized.
 All fund changes (Host's income, Player's refund) are recorded in the `withdrawableFunds` mapping.

 * **Pull Pattern**: Users must actively click "Claim" or related buttons to call `claimFunds` to withdraw, which is a Solidity best practice to prevent the contract from getting stuck during transfers.